Milwaukee Downspout Disconnection Program

 2. Email the form to: email@example.com

 After the Right of Entry form is submitted, The Department of Neighborhood Services will contact you in 4-6 weeks to set up a pre-inspection of the downspouts on the property.
 No disconnection work should be performed until after the pre-inspection.
 If you have more questions please check out the Program Documents on the right side of this webpage.

 Like many cities, the older portions of the City of Milwaukee’s sewer system carry both rain water, also known as clear water, and sanitary sewage in a combined sewer system to be treated by the Milwaukee Metropolitan Sewerage District's (MMSD) wastewater treatment plant.
 A large source of clear water within the combined sewer is from rain that falls on your roof and is collected by downspouts that are directly connected to the sewer system.
 During rainstorms, this additional clear water can overwhelm sewer pipes and MMSD's treatment plant which can lead to street flooding, basement sewage backups, and sewage overflows directly into our neighboring waterways.

-In an effort to reduce the amount of clear water that enters the combined sewer system during rain events, the MMSD has created legislation requiring the disconnection of all residential roof downspouts from within the combined sewer service area.
-In order to comply with this rule, the City of Milwaukee Department of Public Works (DPW) in collaboration with Department of Neighborhood Services (DNS) has begun the Milwaukee Downspout Disconnection Program.
+In an effort to reduce the amount of clear water that enters the combined sewer system during rain events, the MMSD amended their Rules and Regulations to require the disconnection of downspouts at residential properties of four units or less in the combined sewer service area as long as the disconnections comply with the criteria set forth in the City’s plumbing code and MMSD’s Rules and Regulations.
+In order to comply with these rule changes, the City of Milwaukee has begun the implementation of the Downspout Disconnection Program.